Just like gum disease, peri-implantitis is very destructive, and unless treated promptly, can cause implant failure.

 Sometimes a less experienced implant dentist will not remove excess dental cement correctly when fitting an implant crown.
 When dental cement remains trapped around the crown, it creates a rougher area that encourages bacterial build-up.

 Brooklyn implant dentists are experienced and skilled implant dentists who use advanced techniques to ensure every dental implant is situated correctly, eliminating microscopic gaps around the implant post.
 His extensive experience also ensures no excess cement remains around an implant crown.

-This is why it is so important to have your implant placed by a very best dentist for dental implants as the correct planning and placement of dental implants greatly reduces this type of risk.
+This is why it is so important to have your implant placed by the very best dentist for dental implants as the correct planning and placement of dental implants greatly reduces this type of risk.

 During your initial assessment for dental implants, your implant dentist will determine the amount of healthy bone available for implant placement.
 However, they must also consider your gum tissue as you need strong and healthy gums that are correctly contoured to surround the implant and which helps to protect it and prevent bacterial infection such as peri-implantitis.